Madison School Board to adopt 2 different budgets for 2020-21 ahead of referendums

 While Madison had a total budget of $479.3 million for last school year, actual spending came in $18.7 million below what was anticipated.

-Ruppel said it was the result of several cost-saving strategies, such as canceling contracts, renegotiating others, putting a freeze on administrative office hires and school buildings being closed due to the pandemic.
+Ruppel said that was the result of several cost-saving strategies, such as canceling contracts, renegotiating others, putting a freeze on administrative office hires and school buildings being closed due to the pandemic.

 Spending proposals